purohitamann/CafeCheckoutSystem/README.md

 ## Getting Started

-Cafe Checkout System is part of my Semester 02 individual project. it uses Java along with all the required technologies such as, Random Access File, File I/O, JavaFx, ArrayList. the project creates a payment system for a cafe, with Login credential set-up and verfication.
+Cafe Checkout System is part of my Semester 02 individual project. it is built using Java along with all the required technologies such as, Random Access File, File I/O, JavaFx, ArrayList. the project creates a payment system for a cafe, with Login credential set-up and verfication.
 User can even view past transaction details.

 ## Folder Structure